CS-433/Twitter_Sentiment_Analysis/submission/README.md

 - `glove/` containing all the code which trains and calculates predictions for GloVe-based pipelines
 - `fasttext/` containing all the code which trains and calculates predictions for FastText-based pipelines

+The directory `data/` is populated with our pretrained models, when they are downloaded.

 Each of the above folders, contain the following files (assuming the model name is `[MODEL]`):

 - `[MODEL]_predictions.ipynb` downloads our finetuned model and makes predictions for submitting to the challenge benchmark